On the ineffectiveness of constant rotation in the primitive equations and their symmetry analysis: Lie symmetries

-The algebra $\mathfrak g_f$ is not singular in the Coriolis parameter~$f$, which means that it is possible to set $f=0$ in~\eqref{eq:MaximalLieInvarianceAlgebraPrimitiveEquationsF}.
+The algebra $\mathfrak g_f$ is not singular in the Coriolis parameter~$f$ at $f=0$, which means that it is possible to set $f=0$ in~\eqref{eq:MaximalLieInvarianceAlgebraPrimitiveEquationsF}.
 The remaining question is whether there are additional infinitesimal generators extending the algebra $\mathfrak g_0$ when $f=0$ in~\eqref{eq:PrimitiveEquations}.
-Computing Lie symmetries of system~\eqref{eq:PrimitiveEquations} for $f=0$ shows that this is not the case, i.e.\ the primitive equations in a nonrotating reference frame admit $\mathfrak g_0$ as the maximal Lie invariance algebra, whose basis elements are
+Computing Lie symmetries of system~\eqref{eq:PrimitiveEquations} for $f=0$ shows that this is not the case, i.e., the primitive equations in a rest reference frame admit $\mathfrak g_0$ as the maximal Lie invariance algebra, which is spanned by the vector fields